holochain/hc-http-gw/spec.md

 - The function name must be a valid function identifier (valid UTF-8 is good enough for now) and at most 100 characters long.
 - The function name must be included in the list of allowed functions for the app.
 - The payload length must be within the configured limit.
-- The payload must be valid base64url and decode to valid JSON.
+- The payload must be valid base64 url and decode to valid JSON.

 ### Identify the app to call